andreArtelt/ceml/docs/faq.rst

 Under which license is ceml released?
     MIT license - See License_.

-How can I cite ceml?
+How can I cite CEML?
-    You can cite ceml by using the following BibTeX entry:
+    You can cite CEML by using the following BibTeX entry:

     .. code-block::

         @misc{ceml,
                 author = {André Artelt},
-                title = {CEML: Counterfactuals for Explaining Machine Learning models - A Python toolbox}, year = {2019},
+                title = {CEML: Counterfactuals for Explaining Machine Learning models - A Python toolbox}, year = {2019 - 2020},
                 publisher = {GitHub},
                 journal = {GitHub repository},
                 howpublished = {\url{https://www.github.com/andreArtelt/ceml}}
             }

-    *Please consider citing ceml if it helps you in your research.*
+    *Please consider citing CEML if it helps you in your research.*

-Is citing ceml mandatory?
+Is citing CEML mandatory?
     No, of course not.
 But it is best practice to cite everything you have used (literature as well as software).

 How can I submit a bug report?